 Not only are cenotes geographically and culturally special, but they are also beautiful places that nature lovers will love to explore.

 The first cenote I ever visited was in Coba.
 It was breathtaking.
 Such a beautiful place.
 But there was no interest in snorkeling there.
-The water was so clear that we could see the bottom at any time from outside the water.
+The water was so clear that we could see the bottom at any time from outside.

 There are many cenotes in Tulum and they’re amazing, but not always adapted to the activity you want to do.
 All cenotes aren’t good for snorkeling and that’s why you should carefully select the ones you want to visit.